Dean Corll: Final confrontation

 Henley awoke to find himself lying on his stomach and Corll snapping handcuffs onto his wrists.
 His mouth had been taped shut and his ankles had been bound together.
 Kerley and Williams lay beside Henley, securely bound with nylon rope, gagged with adhesive tape, and lying face down on the floor.
 Kerley had been stripped naked.
 Noting Henley had awoken, Corll removed the gag from his mouth.
-Henley protested in vain against Corll's actions, whereupon Corll reiterated that he was angry with Henley for bringing a girl to his house and that he was going to kill all three teenagers after he had assaulted and tortured Kerley, initially saying, "Man, you blew it bringing that girl," before shouting: "I'm gonna kill you all!
+Henley protested in vain against Corll's actions, whereupon Corll reiterated that he was angry with Henley for bringing a girl to his house and that he intended to kill all three after he had assaulted and tortured Kerley, initially saying, "Man, you blew it bringing that girl," before shouting: "I'm gonna kill you all!
 But first I'm gonna have my fun!"
-He then repeatedly kicked Williams in the chest before lifting Henley to his feet, dragging him into his kitchen and placing a .22-caliber pistol against his stomach, threatening to shoot him.
+He then repeatedly kicked Williams in the chest, shouting, "Wake up, bitch!"

+Corll then lifted Henley to his feet and dragged him into his kitchen and placed a .22-caliber pistol against his stomach, threatening to shoot him.
 Henley calmed Corll, promising to participate in the torture and murder of both Williams and Kerley if Corll released him.
-After approximately thirty minutes of discussion, Corll agreed and untied Henley, then carried Kerley and Williams into his bedroom and tied them to opposite sides of his torture board: Kerley on his stomach; Williams on her back.
+After approximately thirty minutes of discussion, Corll agreed and untied Henley, then separately carried Kerley and Williams into his bedroom and tied them to opposite sides of his torture board: Kerley on his stomach; Williams on her back.
+A transistor radio was placed between Williams and Kerley and the volume turned to maximum to muffle any potential screaming.
+Corll also removed the adhesive tape from Kerley's mouth before informing him of his intentions to "look up" his anus as Henley again began inhaling paint fumes from a paper bag.

-Corll then handed Henley a hunting knife and ordered him to cut away Williams's clothes, insisting that, while he would rape and kill Kerley, Henley would do likewise to Williams.
-Henley began cutting away Williams's clothes as Corll undressed and began to assault and torture Kerley.
+Corll then handed Henley an eighteen-inch hunting knife and ordered him to cut away Williams's clothes, insisting that, while he would rape and kill Kerley, Henley would do likewise to Williams.
+He then shouted, "What are you waiting for?"
+Henley began cutting away Williams's jeans and underwear as Corll placed the pistol on a bedside table, undressed and began to assault and torture Kerley.
 Both Kerley and Williams had awakened by this point.
-Kerley began writhing and shouting as Williams, whose gag Henley had removed, lifted her head and asked Henley, "Is this for real?" to which Henley answered, "Yes."
+Kerley began writhing, pleading and shouting as Williams, whose gag Henley had removed, lifted her head and asked Henley, "Is this for real?" to which Henley answered, "Yes."
 Williams then asked Henley: "Are you going to do anything about it?"